Active Learning for Crowd-Sourced Databases

-Pujara et al.~\cite{icml-2011} also propose using active learning in a crowdsourced setting where they ask crowd workers to label the lowest confidence data items.
-Additionally, they simply use proximity to the decision boundary as a metric of confidence, which, as we showed in our experiments, does not perform much better than a random baseline.
-Filtering low-quality workers has been discussed in~\cite{crowd-error} while the effect of redundancy on accuracy has been studied in~\cite{GAL}.
-Our {\it PBA} algorithm improves on~\cite{GAL} by considering crowd error for different subgroups, while~\cite{GAL} assumes that the crowd error is independent of the item being classified.
+Pujara et al.~\cite{icml-2011} also propose using AL in a crowd-sourced setting where they ask crowd workers to label the lowest confidence data items.
+Additionally, they simply use proximity to the decision boundary as a metric of confidence, which, as we showed in our experiments, does not perform much better than a random baseline. \fi

-\if{0} \textbf{Batch-mode active learning.} Batching has been used as a viable approach in active learning with large corpus of data~\cite{text-batch}.
+\if{0} \textbf{Batch-mode AL.} Batching has been used as a viable approach in AL with large corpus of data~\cite{text-batch}.
 This is in the same spirit as our iterative scenario.
-The problem of batch-size selection in the active learning community has been studied (e.g., Guo et al.~\cite{disc-batch}).
+The problem of batch-size selection in the AL community has been studied (e.g., Guo et al.~\cite{disc-batch}).
 Adapting these algorithms to the crowd-sourced setting described in Section 4.3 would be an interesting direction for future work.
 Also, it has been shown that diversifying the items in each batch can improve the results~\cite{batch-diversity}.
 Our algorithms implicitly diversify each batch through weighted sampling, which ensures that even low-score items have a chance to be labeled (as opposed to a top-K selection strategy). \fi